newclarity/sidecar/README.md

-Surrogate _(beta)_
+Sidecar _(beta)_
 =========

-Surrogate is a PHP library for WordPress providing APIs to address needs that WordPress Core doesn't currently address &mdash; hence the name _"Surrogate"_.
-The authors of Surrogate would ideally like to see the features in Surrogate become part of WordPress Core.
+Sidecar is the Missing Plugin API for WordPress

 Features
 -
-Surrogate provides an API for easily creating a **WordPress Plugin** that has the following features:
+Sidecar provides an API for easily creating a **WordPress Plugin** that has the following features:

 - **Admin Pages** &ndash; One (1) of more linked from one or more Admin Menu(s)/Submenu(s).
 - **Admin Page Tabs** &ndash; Zero (0) or more per Admin Page.